How to Create a Zero-Waste Home

 These are a little on the bulkier side.
 But a moderate-sized stainless steel container comes in handy when it comes to takeout foods or storing restaurant leftovers.

 This one is a no-brainer.
 There’s really no excuse for using plastic water bottles these days.
 At the bare minimum, most people at least have some form of a reusable bottle.
-Opt for a BPA-free version, preferably stainless steel, to carry around with you to refill wherever you go!
+Opt for a BPA-free water bottle, preferably stainless steel, to carry around with you to refill wherever you go!

 While there is a far longer list of must-have, waste-free items, this one hits all of the essentials.
 The most important message here is to be prepared.
 The best part about each of these objects is they are all pretty small, meaning you can stuff them into one fashionable tote and bring them wherever you go.
 Plus, they make for great conversation starters, which ultimately will inspire others to consider their own impact on the environment and to follow your lead in creating their own zero-waste home!